 You’ll need to include a section detailing your business’s organizational team.
+An experienced and knowledgeable management is a key to operational success.
+Therefore, it is important to identify your team and their background.
 The following categories are relevant:

 (7) Financial plan

 Your financial plan is the final section of your business plan.
 You will not be able to complete this section until you’ve finished your market analysis and set your goals.
-This plan must include predicted operating expenses and projected profits.
-You may need to include the following financial statements:
+If you engaged a third party to formulate a financial feasibility analysis, this is the section where you would place that analysis.
+You will need to include the following financial statements:

 Do you need help creating your nursing home business plan?
-Experts can help you dive into each of these categories to create a comprehensive plan.
+If so, experts can help you dive into each of these categories to create a comprehensive plan.
 Review some sample consulting engagements in nursing homes and assisted living to get started.